 The Coho Festival is held the second Sunday in September and features our famous Coho Salmon Barbecue, the Coho Garden, Stewardship Zone, Kids Park, Main Stage, the Squamish Nation Village.
-The day starts with a Coho Run, Coho Swim, Coho Walk, pancake breakfast and much more.
+The day starts with a Coho Run, Coho Swim, pancake breakfast and much more.

 The Coho Salmon Barbecue has been the cornerstone of the Coho Festival since it’s inception in 1979.
 Most years we feature wild Coho Salmon that is local and/or sustainably harvested.
 The meal is rounded out with BC corn on the cob and locally grown salad.
 All plates and utensils are either made from recycled material and/or recyclable.